ESRD: Medicare

 Also known as end-stage kidney disease or kidney failure, ESRD is when your kidneys are in permanent failure, to the point where you need regular dialysis or a transplant.

 Yes.
 Medicare Part B covers dialysis for individuals with ESRD.
-As with all Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.
+As with most Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.

 Yes.
 Medicare Part A will cover a kidney transplant if it’s performed in a Medicare-approved hospital.
-However, as with all Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.
+However, as with most Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.

 Yes.
 Medicare Part A will cover a pancreas transplant if it’s performed in a Medicare-approved hospital.
-However, as with all Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.
+However, as with most Medicare-covered services, you are responsible for the 20 percent Medicare coinsurance.

 Further Reading: